normful/wanikani-vocab-beyond/README.md

 ## Support

-Post a comment in TODO or open a GitHub Issue at https://github.com/normful/wanikani-vocab-beyond
+Post a comment at https://community.wanikani.com/t/userscript-wanikani-vocab-beyond/33046 or open a GitHub Issue at https://github.com/normful/wanikani-vocab-beyond

 ## Contributing